Chapter 2

 But the Protestants added 'for thine is the kingdom, the power and the glory, for ever and ever amen.'

-Like school, they would pronounce the 'amen' differently.
+Like school, they pronounced the 'amen' differently.

 All this stuff going around his young mind, disturbed him a little and he kept the fact that he was a Catholic from everybody.